manu-fwi/WiFi-Serial/README.md

 Serial reads and writes.

-A typical connection (as a client):
+A typical connection (as a server):

 pin 5 to HIGH: